 We use to want to encourage these people because we knew it resulted in good things for us.
 We wanted folks to get wealthy, because we recognized that they owned their effort and ideas and its only fair that they get rewarded, but more importantly, we wanted more good things for us.
 We use to not be too stingy about sharing bridges with them.

-MPS doesn’t realize his belief that we got those good things from the incentives and channels that government laid out ensures he will get fewer good things.
+MPS doesn’t realize his belief that we got those good things from the incentives and channels that government laid out, followed to its conclusion, only ensures he will get fewer of those good things.

 Folks like MPS love the iPad.
 I wonder if he would be willing to give it up.
-When he uses “the rich benefit more” reasoning to support higher taxes on them, he is paying that tax by forgoing opportunities to buy future innovations.
+When he uses “the rich benefit more” reasoning to support higher taxes on them, he is paying that tax by forgoing opportunities to buy future innovations, like future iPads.